pingel-org/axle/README.md

 Unicode characters are used whenever there is substantial pre-existing literature that establishes symbolic conventions.

-On the spectrum of "library" to "language", they strive to be as close to languages as possible.
+On the spectrum of "library" to "language", this project prefers the latter.
-They leverage the host language -- Scala -- to make the space of valid constructions exactly the set of programs that are well-formed under the theories that the models claim to represent.
+The expressive syntax and type-system of the host language -- Scala -- is leveraged to make the space of valid constructions as close as possible to the set of programs that are well-formed under the theories that the models claim to represent.

 Although the primary aim of this code is education, scalability and performance are secondary goals.